 Accordingly, we learn that continuous, oral address has been so used from the earliest ages.
 In the little that is told us of the antediluvians, we read that God's will was preached among them.
 "Enoch, the seventh from Adam, prophesied of the ungodly."
-Noah was "a preacher of righteousness."
+1 Noah was "a preacher of righteousness."
 2 When we descend to the Hebrew commonwealth we find three orders of official preachers, besides the patriarchal heads of households.
-On these a constant oral instruction of children was enjoined,3 which probably assumed rather the familiar plainness of homiletical instruction,4 than the formality But the prophets were beyond question of the sermon. if occasional officers of the theocracy, yet public preach-We read of such discourses from ers of revealed truth.
-Moses, Aaron (who was both prophet and priest), Isaiah, Elijah, Elisha, Jonah, Jeremiah and the prophets of the Ezekiel aptly illustrates the responsibilities of his office by that of the watchman set to proclaim the coming of an enemy.
-We read also of schools of the prophets, in which youth devoted to God's special service were assembled under the tuition of inspired men, not indeed to learn by rote that divine gift which can only be received by God's sovereign bestowal, but to prepare themselves for it by habits of devotion, and by familiarity with the Scriptures and worship of Israel.
+On these a constant oral instruction of children was enjoined,3 which probably assumed rather the familiar plainness of homiletical instruction,4 than the formality of the sermon.
+But the prophets were beyond question, if occasional officers of the theocraey, vet public preachers of revealed truth.
+We read of such discourses from Moses, Aaron (who was both prophet and priest), Isaiah, Elijah, Elisha, Jonah, Jeremiah and the prophets of the restoration.
+Ezekiel aptly illustrates the responsibilities of his office by that of the watchman set to proclaim the coming of an enemy.5 We read also of schools of the prophets, in which youth devoted to God's special service were assembled under the tuition of inspired men, not indeed to learn by rote that divine gift which can only be received by God's sovereign bestowal, but to prepare themselves for it by habits of devotion, and by familiarity with the Scriptures and worship of Israel.

 The second order of preachers was the priest's.
+It